Advantages and Disadvantages of Clinical Outsourcing

 Outsourcing clinical trials has many advantages that make it an attractive option for pharmaceutical companies.

 The regulatory submission dossier for a new pharmaceutical includes many specialist elements that require a specific expertise.
 Maintaining the right resources in-house for every element can be challenging, especially within small to mid-size organisations.
 This can lead to an increased exposure to risks.
 Conducting clinical trials requires specialist expertise, facilities and a deep knowledge and understanding of the tight regulations.

 This is where outsourcing to a clinical research organisation can be helpful.
-By working with a trustworthy, well established CRO, you’ll be working with experts who’ve had lots of experience with the specific clinical service you require.
+By working with a trustworthy, well established CRO, you’ll be working with experts who’ve had lots of experience with clinical trial project management, and the specific clinical service you require.
 Scenarios that you are perhaps encountering for the first time will be more commonplace to the scientists within the organisation, and they will be well placed to provide advice.